r0ry64/javascript-lab8/README.md

 # javascript-lab8
-JavaScript Lab 8: Advanced Object Manipulation and Data Handling in JavaScript
+Lab 8: Advanced Object Manipulation and Data Handling in JavaScript